xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 ## Before start

 This version is a beginner-friendly version that does not require too much coding.
 However, to avoid troubles as possible, please be extra careful with
-- Changing file names of .py documents;
+- Removing or changing file names of .py documents;
 - Using space or other special characters in input spreadsheets, especially in "CAS No.";
 - Editing title line of input spreadsheets.